HuiyingC/GAugCL/README.md

 # Datasets used and example results
 * Cora
 * CiteSeer
-* PubMed
 * See .log files in `logs/`

 # Overview

-The GAugCL model implements four main components of graph contrastive learning algorithms:
+The GAugCL-kr model implements four main components of graph contrastive learning algorithms:

 * Graph augmentation: transforms input graphs into congruent graph views.
 * Contrasting architectures and modes: generate positive and negative pairs according to node and graph embeddings.